Benson-Genomics-Lab/TRF/README.md

 An initial candidate pattern *P* is drawn from the sequence, but this is usually not the best pattern to align with the tandem repeat.
 To improve the alignment, we determine a consensus pattern by majority rule from the alignment of the copies with *P*.
 The consensus is used to realign the sequence and this final alignment is reported in the output.
 Period size is defined as the most common matching distance between corresponding characters in the alignment and may not be identical to consensus size.

-### Program Parameters ###

-Input to the program consists of a sequence file and the following parameters:

-1) Alignment weights for match, mismatch and indels.
-These parameters are for Smith-Waterman style local alignment using wraparound dynamic programming.
-Lower weights allow alignments with more mismatch and indels.
-Match weight is +2 in all options here.
-Mismatch and indel weights (interpreted as negative numbers) are either 3, 5, or 7.
-3 is more permissive and 7 is less permissive of these types of alignments choices.

-2) Matching probability and indel probability . = .80 and = .10 by default and can only be modified in the console version of the program.

-3) A maximum period size for patterns to report.
-Period size is the program’s best guess at the pattern size of the tandem repeat.
-The program will find all repeats with period size between 1 and 2000, but the output table can be limited to some other range.

-4) A minimum alignment score to report repeat.
-The alignment of a tandem repeat must meet or exceed the alignment score to be reported.

 ### Redundancy ###